-Students are provided a school email account @students.rzjhs.org are responsible for checking their accounts regularly during the school year.
-When communicating electronically with teachers and staff members, only use Rochelle Zell provided email accounts or Canvas.
+Students are provided a school email account @students.rzjhs.org and are responsible for checking their accounts regularly during the school year.
+When communicating electronically with teachers and staff members, only Rochelle Zell provided email accounts or Canvas should be used.
 Students are expected to abide by the Rochelle Zell policies governing student conduct when using the school provided email account.